Frequently Asked Questions

 - The original warranty card that came with your scale completed with your information

 - Copy of scale’s purchase receipt

-In most instances, we only need the scale and the warranty claim information to repair or replace a scale.
+In most instances, we only need the scale and the warranty claim information to replace a scale.
 The warranty claim information is provided by either submitting a Warranty Claim through our website, or by completing the original warranty card that was included with your scale.

-When shipping a scale for repair or replacement, please do not send accessories, adaptors or weights unless instructed otherwise by HBI Tech.
+When shipping a scale for replacement, please do not send accessories, adaptors or weights unless instructed otherwise by HBI Tech.
 If you send unnecessary items with your warranty claim to HBI Tech, you may be asked to provide additional return postage.

 Do I need to do anything to my scale before sending it for a warranty claim?

 Clean your scale of any foreign substances such as gun powder or material residue.
 To ensure proper safety protocols, we must assume that any foreign material on a scale is a hazardous substance and potentially dangerous.
 HBI Tech policy is to dispose of any scale received with foreign substances without providing any restitution to the sender and reject the warranty claim.